mezidia/django_labs/docs/autostation.md

 ### Update

-You can't to update the place in our app
+You can't to update the place in our app.

 ### Delete